Walt Disney Animation Studios: 1994–1999: Late Disney Renaissance and declining returns

 In contrast to the early 1990s productions, not all the films in the second half of the renaissance were successful.
-Pocahontas, released in summer of 1995, was the first film of the renaissance to receive mixed reviews from critics, but was still popular with audiences and commercially successful, earning $346 million worldwide, and won two Academy Awards for its music by Alan Menken and Stephen Schwartz.
-The next film, The Hunchback of Notre Dame (1996) was partially produced at the Paris studio and, although it is considered Disney's darkest film, The Hunchback of Notre Dame performed better critically than Pocahontas and grossed $325 million worldwide.
+Pocahontas, released in the summer of 1995, was the first film of the renaissance to receive mixed reviews from critics.
+It was still popular with audiences and commercially successful, earning $346 million worldwide.
+The film won two Academy Awards for its music by Alan Menken and Stephen Schwartz.

+The next film, The Hunchback of Notre Dame (1996) was partially produced at the Paris studio.
+Although it is considered Disney's darkest film, The Hunchback of Notre Dame performed better critically than Pocahontas and grossed $325 million worldwide.

 The following summer, Hercules (1997) did well at the box office, grossing $252 million worldwide, but underperformed in comparison to Disney's previous films.
 It received positive reviews for its acting but the animation and music were mixed.
 Hercules was responsible for beginning the decline of traditionally-animated films.
 The declining box office success became doubly concerning inside the studio as wage competition from DreamWorks had significantly increased the studio's overhead, with production costs increasing from $79 million in total costs (production, marketing, and overhead) for The Lion King in 1994 to $179 million for Hercules three years later.
 Moreover, Disney depended upon the popularity of its new features in order to develop merchandising, theme park attractions, direct-to-video sequels and television programming in its other divisions.
 The production schedule was scaled back and a larger number of creative executives were hired to more closely supervise production, a move that was not popular among the animation staff.